 But our time is also finite, and so we have to draw lines.

-My waking hours are split between earning a living and being with loved ones.
+My waking hours are divided between earning a living and being with loved ones.
 The economics of freelancing generally mean long workweeks.
-If there’s one thing the Covid-19 pandemic has reminded me, it’s that I want to spend as much time with loved ones as possible.
+If there’s one thing the Covid-19 pandemic reminded me, it’s that I want to spend as much time with loved ones as possible.

 Often people make free-labor requests of writers that they’d never make of electricians or plumbers.
 When I do unpaid work, it is a zero-sum game: Either I forfeit paid work or I forfeit time with friends and family.

-That’s why I typically decline such requests.
+That’s why I often decline such requests.
 I urge you to value your own time similarly.